 1. Use Clear and Descriptive Headings

 The first step in organizing a Google Sheet is to use clear and descriptive headings for your columns and rows.
 This will make it easy for you and others to quickly understand what each column or row represents.
 For example, if you have a sheet that tracks sales data, you might use headings like “Date,” “Product,” “Quantity Sold,” and “Revenue.”
-(See Also: How To Create Qr Codes In Google Sheets)
+(See Also: How To Make A Tree Map In Google Sheets)

 2. Use Proper Formatting